OUR PROTOTYPES

 Programming Language, Modules: flask, opencv (3rd party GitHub code), gpiozero, default modules, on Python 3.7

-Connecting through Wi-Fi to an app opens a lot of possibilities (most of our target consumers have access to a mobile).
-It allows the physical hardware to be entirely re-imagined and made more discrete (or omitted at the users' discretion, although it improves performance).
+Connecting through Wi-Fi to an app opens a lot of possibilities.
+It allows the physical hardware to be entirely re-imagined and made more discrete.
 Processing becomes extremely accurate, and software can be regularly updated.
-Other forms of assistance could also be developed and this could be seamlessly linked with other software.
+Other forms of assistance could also be developed, and this could be seamlessly linked with other software.

 Optimising the hardware for user comfort, and brainstorming other possibilities for other means of assistance.
 Further development of the flask server and Wi-Fi stream could be done to ensure privacy.